baktoft/yaps/README.md

 4.  **Run** the sync model using `getSyncModel()`.
 This can take a long time for larger data sets including more hydrophones and/or covering longer time periods.
-It might a good idea to start with the first few days to make sure everything looks ok before syncing the entire data set.
+It might be a good idea to start with the first few days to make sure everything looks ok before syncing the entire data set.
 Also consider the parameter `keep_rate` in `getInpSync()`.